Vital Alsar Pacific raft expeditions: Museum and surviving raft

 The Mooloolaba and Aztlán were moored on the Richmond River, although they began to break apart as the hemp ropes disintegrated.
 As crew and supporters returning to re-tie them, it was discovered that Mooloolaba had largely disintegrated, with her mast, sail and many of her logs having floated away. the Aztlán was secured, and given a place on dry land a few months later by the Ballina Shire Council.

-A few years later, the Council built a museum next to their Information Centre.
+A few years later, the Council built a museum, the Ballina Naval & Maritime Museum next to their Information Centre.
 Installed inside was a display raft, built from the best parts of the remaining two rafts.
 Also included was a memorabilia dedicated to aviator Sir Charles Kingsford Smith.
 Each year thousands of world travelers are able to see this exhibition and marvel at this exploit of twelve men.

 Legacy

 After initial attention, the voyages became largely forgotten, despite some in the media comparing it to the feats of early pioneers such as Charles Lindbergh or Edmund Hillary, in addition to that of the Kon-Tiki.
 The crew have expressed regret at this situation, speculating that if their craft had ended up in a museum in a large city like Oslo (location of the Kon-Tiki), more would remember it, while at the same time also not wishing the surviving raft to be moved from its landing location.
 The museum curator agrees, but also put it down to the Australian tendency toward understatement.

 A 40th anniversary celebration has occurred at the museum in November 2013.
 It saw some members of the crew reunited for the first time since the voyage.